veramolabs/did-ens-spec/README.md

   }
 }
 ```
-> TBD: Other `profileService` identifiers MAY include `CeramicIDX`, `TextileProfile`, `VeramoAgent` ...
-The `Web3PublicProfile` service will enable the DID to be the main discovery point where public profile information is stored.
-We probably need another spec + registry for that.
-Perhaps we could use CASA and create some CAIP-xx spec.
-Needs to be discussed.

 The `id` of the default service is the concatenation of the ENS DID followed by the `#Web3PublicProfile-` and the hex representation of `sha256(blockchainAccountId)`.
 Additional services that MAY be added MUST not use that service `id` and will be ignored in the DID Document.